Cinema Arts Portfolio Submission Process

 In order to apply and be admitted into one of our cinema arts programs, prospective students must complete a two-step process:

-- Academic admittance: Apply to Point Park Admission Office for academic admittance (Apply to Point Park if you have not already applied).
+- Academic admittance: Apply to Point Park (if you have not already applied).

 Cinema portfolios are reviewed by the faculty upon receipt and applicants will be notified of artistic decision and possible artistic achievement award as academic and artistic decisions are made.
+Please note that a portfolio submission is required in order to be considered for the Conservatory Artistic Achievement (talent) Scholarship.
 The cinema faculty reserve the right to request a phone or in-person interview as necessary; however, it is not mandatory unless requested by the faculty.

 Artistic Portfolio Guidelines